amilto-com/Tong/README.md

 - Package management
 - IDE integration

+## Community & Contributing

+Author: William Gacquer
+Company: AMILTO

+We’re building TONG in the open — jump in!

+Ways to contribute:
+- Try the examples and report issues or ideas
+- Tackle “good first issues” in the tracker
+- Improve docs and examples (especially Rosetta tasks!)
+- Add tests or small runtime/library utilities

+Typical workflow:
+1. Fork the repo and create a feature branch
+2. Make focused, incremental changes (small PRs are best)
+3. Add/adjust examples or tests as needed
+4. Open a pull request and tell us what you improved

+No contribution is too small — even typo fixes are appreciated.
+If you’re unsure where to start, open a GitHub Discussion or Issue and say hello.

 ## Contributing

 TONG is designed to be the ultimate programming language.
 Contributions are welcome!